astralfrontier/peppermile.org/src/grand-adventure.md

 The MC might offer a one-die Twist with a minor condition, as well as a four-dice Twist with a serious condition attached.
 Players can accept both Twists, neither, or just one.

+Twists are the "hero point" or "aspect" part of the game, in that they let you save your butt without spending one of your own personal resources.
+Twists shouldn't usually come with mechanical consequences, except perhaps enabling Features or increasing Challenge endurance.
+They're a mechanical reward for accepting a change of narrative direction.
+{.directors-cut}

 ### Example Twists